NicholasGomis/tributepage-repo/README.md

 ## Outcomes

 This was my first ever Tribute page.
-The purpose of this challenge was to grasp knowledge of new programming languages such as CSS and HTML to design a user friendly tribute page and prepare me for the @SchoolOfCode Bootcamp.
-Prior the tribute page, I watched some youtube videos, read documentation and taken a short course about the UX/UI fundamentals.
+The purpose of this challenge was to grasp knowledge of CSS and HTML to design a user friendly tribute page and prepare me for the @SchoolOfCode Bootcamp.
+In addition, to make the task more challenging, I made sure that the tribute page will be added in the GitHub repo.
+Prior the tribute page, I watched some youtube videos, followed FreeCodeCamp tutorials, read documentations and taken a short course about the UX/UI fundamentals.

 ## Technologies